 Mastercard and Visa are the two most well-known and widely accepted cards on the planet.
 They're both payments networks, but neither company issues any credit cards.
 Instead, they partner with credit card issuers like Chase and Citibank to process their transactions.
 Many credit card companies partner with both Mastercard and Visa with the cards they issue.

 For company sizes, Mastercard and Visa are nearly identical.
-Mastercard has almost 19,000 employees, and Visa sits above 18,000 employees.
+Mastercard has over 33,000 employees and Visa sits at 28,800 employees.

 Mastercard vs. Discover

-Both Mastercard and Discover offer payments services, but Discover also provides online banking accounts, personal loans, and issues its own credit cards.
-Although Mastercard may not provide as many services, its payments network is larger than Discover’s.
-Discover is accepted at 99% of U.S. merchants, but it doesn’t have the global reach that Mastercard does.
+Both Mastercard and Discover offer payments services, but Discover also provides online banking accounts with FDIC insurance, personal loans, and issues its own credit cards.
+Although Mastercard may not provide as many services, its payments network is larger than Discover's.
+Discover is accepted at 99% of U.S. merchants (according to the February 2025 issue of the Nilson Report), but it doesn't have the global reach that Mastercard does.

 Which Mastercard credit card should you choose?